 – the SRE issues a permit for the Fideicomiso;

-– the Fideicomiso Agreement and the escritura/deed is registered in public registry.
+– the fideicomiso and the escritura/deed is registered in public registry.

 Give our TEAM a call and we gladly will go over the list with you!